-Some people own a car due to a lack of suitable transport alternatives, but the expenditure allocated to the purchase, fuelling, maintenance, taxing and insuring of the vehicle can place significant pressure on household budgets that may be already stretched.115,116 This 'forced' car ownership may be an issue for rural areas in particular, where public transport services are limited.^{117,118} increasingly viewed as a necessary component of modern life, with car ownership seen as necessary to search for and take up employment and manage complex household mobility needs.121 This research also suggests that accessibility may be increasingly determined by the quality of public transport rather than availability alone.122
+Some people own a car due to a lack of suitable transport alternatives, but the expenditure allocated to the purchase, fuelling, maintenance, taxing and insuring of the vehicle can place significant pressure on household budgets that may be already stretched.
+This is often referred to as 'forced' car ownership and it may be an issue for rural areas in particular, where public transport services are most limited.

-In the SPT region, this is highlighted by figures showing three-fifths (61%) of rural households located within the most income deprived areas in the SPT region own at least one car.119 There is also evidence that forced car ownership is a growing problem in urban households.120 In a study of forced car ownership in disadvantaged places in Glasgow, researchers found that car ownership may be
+In the SPT region, this is highlighted by figures showing three-fifths (61%) of rural households located within the most income deprived areas in the SPT region own at least one car.
+There is also evidence that forced car ownership is a growing problem in urban households.
+In a study of forced car ownership in disadvantaged places in Glasgow, researchers found that car ownership may be increasingly viewed as a necessary component of modern life, with car ownership seen as necessary to search for and take up employment and manage complex household mobility needs.
+This research also suggests that accessibility may be increasingly determined by the quality of public transport rather than availability alone.

-Experiences or fear of racism, sexual harassment and hate crime on public transport may too force some households into car ownership where otherwise suitable alternative transport options exist.
+Experiences or fear of racism, sexual harassment and hate crime on public transport may also force some households into car ownership where otherwise suitable alternative transport options exist.
 Forced car ownership may also occur in households with a disabled person if accessibility barriers prevent individuals from being able to make some journeys by public transport or active travel.